giladturok/giladturok.github.io/_pages/about.md

 - AI4Science
 - sampling & statistical inference

+I am currently interning at **Uber** working on RL for pricing model experimentation.
 Previously, I spent two wonderful years at the **Flatiron Institute** with [Dr. Bob Carpenter](https://bob-carpenter.github.io).
 Before that, I graduated from **Columbia** :lion: with a BA in Applied Mathematics.